dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-09-18-performance-management-and-collaboration.md

 Wondering how many performance management systems unintentionally inhibit collaboration because managers would then have a way harder time to figure out whom to promote.

-And this is likely driving local optimizations that you wanted to evade in the first place.
+And this is goal is very likely driving local optimizations that you wanted to evade in the first place.

 The problem is in the system, not in the people.